Charles Loewen: Postwar and retirement

 After the war, Loewen was promoted to the permanent rank of major general on 6 May 1946 (seniority from 30 August 1944).
 He took a number of commands including the 6th Armoured Division in 1946, which was later redesignated the 1st Armoured Division and which he led throughout the Palestine Emergency and, returning to England, the 50th (Northumbrian) Infantry Division and Northumbrian District in 1948.
 He was awarded the United States Legion of Merit in the degree of Commander on 14 May 1948.
 He was appointed General Officer Commanding-in-Chief (GOC-in-C) of Anti-Aircraft Command on 27 May 1950, with a promotion to lieutenant general from the same date.
 Knighted as a Knight Commander of the Order of the British Empire in the 1951 King's Birthday Honours, he was appointed GOC-in-C of Western Command on 23 April 1953.

 Loewen became Commander-in-Chief (C-in-C) Far East Land Forces on 13 October 1953.
 Appointed a Knight Commander of the Order of the Bath in the 1954 New Year Honours, following his promotion to general on 16 April, he went on to be Adjutant-General to the Forces in 1956.
 He retired from the British Army in 1959.
 Loewen was Aide-de-Camp General to the Queen from 1956 to 1959.

 Loewen moved with his wife to be with his sons, Charles Bernard Loewen and John Falkland Loewen, and retired at The Boyne River Mill near to Mansfield.
 He was the author of a book entitled Fly fishing flies.

+His two-volume memoirs were self-published in 1986.